 Of course, while nuclear may be economical to operate, the cost lies in the development of the plants.
 And the massive budget overruns at Flamanville’s third reactor show that.

-Here in New Zealand, thousands of homes were without electricity the other week
+Here in New Zealand, thousands of homes were without electricity

 It was the coldest night I can remember for a long time.

 I was driving home, past the golf course, and noticed the area in darkness.

 I switched onto talkback radio to listen to Marcus.
 Sure enough, people from around the country were calling in with no electricity.

 It appeared that Transpower, the manager of the nationwide network, didn’t have enough electricity to go around.
 At around 5pm, it issued an emergency warning, asking generators to make more power available.

 Unfortunately, this didn’t leave enough time for Genesis to activate their third coal-fired turbine at the Huntly power station.

 The wider picture is one of a lack of infrastructure investment in this country.
 And underinvestment in new generation that goes back decades.